A Quest for the Authentic Traditional Red Velvet Cake Recipe

 I was hoping to include an early recipe in keeping with the historical theme of this site, since most of today's food blogs feature only modern red velvet cakes.
 But, I came up short.

 HOWEVER, I did manage to find a recipe for an old fashioned Philadelphia Red Cake that produces a chocolate cake bearing a striking similarity to the famous red velvet cake.
-Could it be the forerunner of the vintage red velvet cake recipe?
+Could it be the forerunner of the traditional red velvet cake recipe?
 Try it and see.

 The original 1920 recipe is given below followed by my tips for adapting it to produce a traditional red velvet cake.